Syed Nasrulhaq: Terengganu

-Syed Nasrulhaq joined Terengganu on December 2021 but later sent to play for Terengganu II.
+Syed Nasrulhaq joined Terengganu in December 2021 but later sent to play for Terengganu II.
 Initially as a backup goalkeeper, he rose through the ranks and became the first-choice goalkeeper for the 2024 season.
 His breakout performances came during the Malaysia Super League and domestic cup competitions in 2024.

 He made his league debut in 2023 and appeared in key fixtures, including Malaysia FA Cup and Malaysia Cup matches.
 His performances, including clean sheets and high save percentages, have established him as one of the promising goalkeepers in Malaysian football.

 In 2023–24 season, he made a debut in the AFC Champions League Two.

 International career

 Malaysia U23

 Syed Nasrulhaq has represented Malaysia at the under-23 level.
 He participated in the 2022 AFF U-23 Championship, where he was listed among the top goalkeepers of the tournament.
-In 21 February 2022, he made his national team debut in AFF U-23 Championship up against Laos U23.
+On 21 February 2022, he made his national team debut in AFF U-23 Championship up against Laos U23.